kennethmugo/kennethmugo.github.io/_portfolio/Paddy MicroFinance Lending Platforms.md

 - **Credit Scoring Engine:**
   Developed a real-time credit scoring model using XGBoost combined with K-Means clustering, leveraging alternative credit data to perform borrower segmentation and dynamic risk assessment.
 This model enabled personalized loan offers and dynamic credit limits, achieving repayment rates between 88% and 93%.
 - **Low-Latency Data Pipeline:**
-  Designed a data ingestion pipeline optimized with Azure Front Door PoP nodes, reducing upload failures by 80% and enabling real-time analytics via Power BI.
+  Designed a data ingestion pipeline optimized with Azure Front Door POP nodes, reducing upload failures by 80% and enabling real-time analytics via Power BI.
 This allowed Okoa Mia to refine risk models and raise loan limits 19x, driving several-fold revenue increases.
 - **Model Monitoring & Notification:**
   Established a real-time monitoring system using Azure Machine Learning to track model drift and trigger automated retraining, along with an A/B-tested notification system for repayment reminders and delinquency alerts.